Help Wanted: An airbrush artist to save the summer

 Wildwood is a place that lies in wait for the summer.
 It sits on a barrier island at the very southern tip of New Jersey.
 The ocean is the draw.
 Its population explodes from about 5,000 to 250,000 when the vacation hordes descend.

 It is also a place frozen in time, with a very New Jersey vibe.
 It lacks the rustic refinement of the Outer Banks or the overbuilt energy of Myrtle Beach.
-Wildwood’s motels are mostly low-slung and open-aired, harking back to the ‘50s and ‘60s when they were built.
+Wildwood’s motels are mostly low-slung and open-aired, harking back to the ’50s and ’60s when they were built.
 The town’s water tower is painted to resemble a beach ball.
-The beach is so wide the ocean can feel very far away.
+The beach is so wide that the ocean can feel very far away.
 Most of the action is found on the wide boardwalk, its wood planks weathered like a beachcomber’s skin.

 Pizza is sold by the slice.
 Oreos and pickles come fried.
 The seagulls are crafty.
 One store offers the chance to shoot costumed workers with a paintball gun.
 Visitors can also play Skee-Ball and carnival games that offer prizes such as a stuffed baby Yoda.